How clinicians navigate ARPI therapy in metastatic prostate cancer

 Defining risk and understanding disease volume

 The session opened with a review of how clinicians classify patients with metastatic hormone-sensitive prostate cancer (mHSPC).
-Participants reaffirmed that high-volume disease remains defined by traditional criteria: visceral metastases or at least 4 bone lesions, with 1 or more beyond the axial skeleton.
+Participants reaffirmed that high-volume disease continues to be defined by traditional criteria: at least 4 bone lesions (with 1 or more beyond the axial skeleton) or visceral metastases.
 This classification continues to influence treatment decisions, especially when determining who is most likely to benefit from treatment intensification or the addition of taxane chemotherapy.

 Clinicians also noted that symptoms—bone pain, declining function, anemia, and renal compromise—carry significant weight when choosing therapy.
-The distinction between synchronous and metachronous metastases remains important, although the adoption of prostate-specific membrane antigen (PSMA)-PET imaging has blurred older staging boundaries.
+The distinction between synchronous and metachronous metastases remains important, although the adoption of prostate-specific membrane antigen (PSMA)–PET imaging has blurred older staging boundaries.
 Several clinicians acknowledged that conventional “low volume” and “high volume” categories are increasingly difficult to apply when more sensitive imaging reveals disease previously undetectable by CT or bone scan.
-This imaging shift is creating a new clinical dilemma: deciding when a patient is acting like a classic high-risk biochemical recurrence versus true metastatic disease.
+This imaging shift is creating a new clinical dilemma: deciding when a patient is exhibiting a classic high-risk biochemical recurrence rather than true metastatic disease.

 PSMA-PET and the evolution of risk classification

 The group explored how the widespread use of PSMA-PET is altering patient stratification.
-Historically, many patients classified with biochemical recurrence would have been considered metastatic if the same imaging were applied.
-Now, clinicians are finding isolated or low-burden PSMA-positive disease despite negative conventional imaging.
-Participants discussed how these patients may resemble the population studied in trials such as EMBARK, where targeted intensification—rather than long-term systemic therapy—appears beneficial.
+Many patients previously classified with biochemical recurrence would be reclassified as having metastatic disease when staged with PSMA-PET.
+The higher sensitivity of PSMA-PET often reveals isolated or low-burden PSMA-positive disease despite negative conventional imaging.
+Participants discussed how these patients may resemble the population studied in trials such as the phase 3 EMBARK study (NCT02319837), where targeted intensification—rather than long-term systemic therapy—appears beneficial.

 Because of the growing dependence on PSMA-PET, clinicians acknowledged uncertainty about when imaging progression should trigger a change in therapy, particularly when PSA remains suppressed.
 The current practical approach is often to treat localized sites with radiotherapy while maintaining the existing systemic regimen.